Understand Video Skills

 - The person interacting with the Alexa device and the subscriber to your video service.

-- A service that understands the voice commands and converts them to directives (JSON messages) that are sent to video skills.
+- Alexa understands the pre-built voice commands and converts them to directives (JSON messages) that are sent to video skills.

 - AWS Lambda